 The Pickering Program provides graduate fellowships to qualified college seniors and college graduates committed to joining the Foreign Service.
 The fellowship helps finance two-year graduate programs, provides two summer internships, offers mentoring from a Foreign Service Officer, and provides other professional development activities.
 The Pickering Program continues to ensure that the Foreign Service reflects the face of America to foreign audiences and provides a source of trained women and men dedicated to pursuing Foreign Service careers with the Department of State and representing America’s interests abroad.

 The Pickering selection panel will choose approximately 90 finalists by the mid-November.
 Program staff will communicate the Pickering selection panel's decisions by email to successful and unsuccessful applicants by the end of November.
-Program staff will invite candidates selected for final consideration to participate in a virtual interview and a written exercise between December 9, 2022.
-The program will complete the selection process and make offers to 45 fellows by Mid-December 2022.
+Program staff will invite candidates selected for final consideration to participate in a virtual interview and a written exercise between November 13-16, 2023.
+The program will complete the selection process and make offers to 45 fellows by Mid-November 2023.

 Select the appropriate online program that best suits your application (eligibility information is specific to each program).
 Click on the "Register" link and complete and submit the registration form.